-Certified staff are required to complete 24 DCJS hours every two years.
+Certified Staff are required to complete 24 DCJS hours every two years.
 The Training Department ensures this is completed by scheduling and conducting In-Service Training.
 To accomplish this, the Training Department first looks at the needs of the facility and then develops and performs revisions to lesson plans to ensure up to date information is taught to the staff.
-Through our partnership with the Crater Criminal Justice Academy specialized training is provided to staff as needed.
-With the continuing use of roll call training and supplemental topics added during annual qualifications, our staff has exceeded DCJS requirements.
-Currently, the Training Department is requiring all In-Service Training that is available online to be completed in that manner.
+Through our partnership with the Crater Criminal Justice Academy, specialized training is provided to staff as needed.
+With the continuing use of roll call training and added supplemental topics added during annual qualifications, our staff has exceeded DCJS requirements.
+Currently the Training Department is performing all In-Service Training that is available online, to be completed in that manner.
+MRRJ has set up the Muster Room and Training Room to allow for "social distancing."
+This helps keep the possibility of exposure to COVID-19 to a minimum as well as decrease the amount of time officers are away from their duties.

 The Training Department also ensures that civilian staff having regular or daily contact with offenders receives forty (40) hours of training yearly.
 This year the civilian training program has consisted of self-study courses and classroom training which allows for greater flexibility to accommodate the varying civilian schedules.
-The Training Department has also continued the "school tour program" which has allowed for positive publicity in the community for MRRJ.
-During this period, 9 students toured the Jail and learned about the daily functions and the possibility of a career.